-- Condensing and heat pump models - are best if you don't have the option of venting warm damp air outside.
-That’s because they don’t release moisture into the air.
+- Condensing and heat pump models - are best if you don't have the option of ducting a clothes dryer to outside.
+That’s because they only release a small amount of moisture into the room air.

 All dryers display the Energy Rating Label to show you how efficient they are and roughly how much electricity they use in a year.
 If you are comparing similar sizes and types of dryers, the model with the most stars will be the cheapest to run.

 Smart use of clothes dryers